cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 /* many more actions */

-cy.get('@myElement') // re-queries the DOM as before (only if necessary) .click()
+cy.get('@myElement') // re-queries the DOM as before .click()
 ```

-This lets us reuse our DOM queries for faster tests when the element is still in
+This lets us reuse our queries for more readable tests, and it automatically
-the DOM, and it automatically handles re-querying the DOM for us when it is not
+handles re-querying the DOM for us as it updates.
+This is particularly helpful
-immediately found in the DOM.
-This is particularly helpful when dealing with
-front end frameworks that do a lot of re-rendering!
+when dealing with front end frameworks that do a lot of re-rendering!

 ### Commands Are Asynchronous